Breadcrumb

 The MS in Computational Data Science program requires the completion of 49 units of coursework, including a capstone project.

-Units are divided among core courses (6 courses, for a total of 24 units), elective courses (5 courses, for a total of 20 units), a professional development course (1 unit) and the capstone course (4 units).
+Units are divided among core courses (5 courses, for a total of 20 units), elective courses (6 courses, for a total of 24 units), a professional development course (1 unit) and the capstone course (4 units).

 1. CS 252A/EE 251A: Data Analytics and Exploration

-The five electives can be selected from the following two lists of elective courses (list A and list B below); at least three of the courses must be from list A. These lists will be updated as new courses are added.
+The six electives can be selected from the following two lists of elective courses (list A and list B below); at least four of the courses must be from list A. These lists will be updated as new courses are added.
+Courses used to satisfy the Core requirements may not be used as Electives.

 Elective List A: